Intel Security case study

-But the key challenge for Bayless and the finance team was could Anaplan totally displace the spreadsheets.
-At some stage or another in his varied career, Bayless had worked with almost every popular Business Intelligence tool in the market place.
-Not only did they require extensive IT and consulting support, but they were very expensive and failed to live up to their promise of eliminating spreadsheets.
-“The first thing I would look for was the ‘export to Excel’ button for ad-hoc reporting and quick pivot tables,” adds Bayless.
+But the key challenge for Bayless and the finance team was whether Anaplan could totally displace spreadsheets.
+At some stage or another in his varied career, Bayless had worked with almost every popular business intelligence tool in the market place.
+Not only did these tools require extensive IT and consulting support, but they were also very expensive and failed to live up to their promise of eliminating spreadsheets.
+“The first thing I would look for was the ‘export to Excel’ button for ad-hoc reporting and quick pivot tables,” added Bayless.
 “If we couldn’t say we are no longer using spreadsheets, then the solution failed the test!”

 So when Anaplan demonstrated that its models are genuinely self-contained with no need to export to Excel to manipulate and analyze data, the finance team was genuinely impressed.

-Bayless was confident that anyone with modest spreadsheet skills should be capable of specifying new business rules, simplifying existing spreadsheet rules and reviewing the logic within an Anaplan model after some simple training.
+Bayless was confident that anyone with modest spreadsheet skills should be capable of specifying new business rules, simplifying existing spreadsheet rules, and reviewing the logic within an Anaplan model after some simple training.
 The latter point meant that the finance team could maintain the model itself and work independently from the IT function.
-As it turns out the initial phase-one model (which replaced 13 spreadsheets) was built by just the finance team, supported by a project manager with no IT background and a solution architect from Anaplan.
-The initial model was designed, built and tested within a period of a few weeks.
-It was after phase one success that Bayless’ team saw Anaplan’s true potential to replace the database application used to calculate commissions.
+As it turned out, the initial phase-one model (which replaced 13 spreadsheets) was built by just the finance team, supported by a project manager with no IT background and a solution architect from Anaplan.
+The initial model was designed, built, and tested within a period of a few weeks.
+It was after the phase-one success that Bayless’ team saw Anaplan’s true potential in replacing the database application used to calculate commissions.

 - Quota Management

 - Sales Compensation Management